THE CALIFORNIA COAST

 (does not include stops)

-• San Simeon to Santa Barbara - 2.5 hrs.
+• Monterey to Santa Barbara - 5.5 hrs.

 • Santa Barbara to Universal Studios (Hollywood) - 2 hrs.

-• Overnight: Universal Studios area, Hollywood, CA, (2 nights)
+• Overnight: Universal Studios area, Hollywood, CA (2 nights)

-• Distance: Monterey ---> Universal Studios-Hollywood.
-8.5 hrs. / 340 miles
+• Distance: Monterey ---> Universal Studios Hollywood.
+8.5 hrs+/ 340 miles

 WANT A SHORTER TRIP ?
-DEPART FROM LOS ANGELES ON DAY 8
+DEPART FROM LOS ANGELES ON DAY 9

-• Universal Studios-Hollywood or return home (LAX).
+• Visit Universal Studios Hollywood or return home (LAX).

-• With the pass, you will get one-time priority to every ride, show and attraction!
-It’s the best way to maximize your time at Universal Studios especially on the most crowded days!
+• With the pass, you will get one-time priority to every ride, show, and attraction!
+It’s the best way to maximize your time at Universal Studios, especially on the most crowded days!

 • Get there early and try the popular rides first!
 Also, eat lunch at off-peak times to avoid long lines.